Apelsinmack/Cryptaxation/README.md

 2. Set Adobe Acrobat Reader as the default application for PDFs
 3. Download and install .NET Framework (4.6.1)
 4. Download the whole transaction history that you want to use.
 It should be a CSV-file with the format explained in the [Fields explanation](#Fields-explanation) section.
 There is also an example file in /Resources/Examples
-5. Make sure not to have anything of importance open when running Cryptaxation since it will “press” the keys in order to fill the forms with Adobe Acrobat Reader.
+5. Make sure not to have anything of importance open when running Cryptaxation since it will ï¿½pressï¿½ the keys in order to fill the forms with Adobe Acrobat Reader.
 If something goes wrong, it could write the form data somewhere else or even close other programs.

 ### Step by step
 1. Open Cryptaxation.GUI.exe